 Those “cheap” $10-15 rides around the city add up really fast if you’re not careful.

 I personally deleted ridesharing apps from my phone in order to avoid the temptation of wasting money on one.
 Instead, I go only where public transportation or my own two feet can get me!

 Getting your nails done is something that adds up really fast and can be done at home for cheaper.

 Let’s say you get your nails done twice a month for a total of $60 a month.
 That’s $720 a year!
-Compare that to buying nail polish and doing your own nails at home, which can be done for just a few dollars, that’s a HUGE potential for savings.
+Compare that to buying nail polish and doing your own nails at home, which can be done for just a few dollars, that’s a HUGE potential for travel savings right there.

-This is a money-saving tip that pretty much everyone has heard at this point, but cutting back on coffee really can be an effective way to save money.
+This is one of those common money-saving tip that pretty much everyone has heard at this point, but cutting back on coffee TRULY can be an effective way to save money.

 10. Brand Names